richwang-git/TnuStu/README.md

 ======

 Dear Students,
-The following is the course informations and resources.
+the following is the course informations and resources.
-Welcome to Go and Look.
+Welcome to Visit and Look.